Benjamin Tan: Controversies

 On 13 October 2022, Tan wrote a lengthy post on his public Instagram account where he voiced his displeasure about an unnamed colleague who also appeared in the 2023 drama series Strike Gold.
 Tan described the person as "kinda disrespectful to [the] crew and the production as a whole."
 Tan further claimed that the individual was "almost always late for shoots, and never apologetic for their tardiness."
 Tan also hinted at the individual's identity, saying that the individual has taken on a smaller role compared with their past projects.

 In an interview with Lianhe Zaobao on 10 January 2023, Tan admitted that the strongly-worded Instagram post had caused trouble for the Strike Gold crew as well as "affected innocent people".
 However, Tan insisted that it was "right to point out the problems" and further hinted that the person he was targeting at was not present at Strike Golds media press conference.
 AsiaOne went on to report that artistes who attended the conference were Desmond Tan, He YingYing, Yao Wenlong, Yvonne Lim (who attended virtually), Jin Yinji, Kiki Lim, Hong Huifang and Jeffrey Xu.

+Furthermore, after bagging his Top 10 Most Popular Artist, he openly admitted that he created 10 accounts to vote for himself, amassing over 100 votes per day.